NtokozoNolu24/POE_part_2/README (2).md

 6. [Installation](#installation)

 ## Project Details
-Project name: POE_part_1_practice
+Project name: POE_part_2
 Netframe: 4.7.2
 Template: Console App C# Netframework

 ## Features
--Replies to cybersecurity related questions or queries.
+- Replies to cybersecurity related questions or queries.
+- Personalized interaction using the user's name.
+- ASCII-art styled welcome logo for visual appeal.
--Users are allowed to leave the chatbot anytime.
+- Allows users to leave the chatbot anytime by typing `"leave"`.
--Filters out unnecessary words and focuses on key words.
+- Filters out unnecessary words and focuses on key words.
--Covers various cybersecurity topics such as phishing, online safety and password security.
+- Covers various cybersecurity topics such as phishing, online safety and password security.
--Contains voice greeting
+- Contains voice greeting
+- Randomized follow-up prompts to keep users engaged.
+- Handles empty or unclear input with a fallback response.
+- Detects and replies to emotional sentiments such as "worried", "scared", "curious", or "frustrated".

 ## How to use
 -Start the Chatbot by running the application